-We strive to protect comments and information you provide on this blog.
+We strive to protect comments and information you provide on this website.
 We will use all reasonable endeavours to ensure that your comments and information are not compromised.
-However, we cannot guarantee that no Harmful Code will enter this blog.
+However, we cannot guarantee that no Harmful Code will enter this website.
 You should be aware of the risks associated with using websites.
 We recommend that you use appropriate and up-to-date firewall and anti-virus software to protect your computer systems.

 This statement applies to this website only.
 This website is managed by the Department of the Prime Minister and Cabinet.

-We will only record your personal information if you comment on this website's blog posts or send us an email.
-If you wish to comment on this website's blog posts, you will be asked to provide a name and email address.
+We will only record your personal information if you comment on this website's posts or send us an email.
+If you wish to comment on this website's posts, you will be asked to provide a name and email address.
 You do not have to include your actual details; you are welcome to post under a pseudonym and include a non-existent email address.
 You also have the option of creating a govspace login and using this when providing comments.
 If you visit our website to read or download information, we record the following information for statistical purposes:

 - Your server address and associated country;